edamla/mediterraneanagency/_books/2021-09-01-hey-heart-are-tou-sorry.md

 knocks on my door and the moment of judgment arrives?
 I...
 I cannot understand...
 How could I make such a mistake?
 How could I be so blind?
 How could I be so thoughtless...
-I am so remorse- ful!
+I am so remorseful!
 Oh Allah!
 This weak servant cannot turn back time, surely...
 But is there no way for them to become as if they never committed the mistake?
 Show me a way out...
 How can I rid myself of this torment of conscience?
-I don’t even have the cour- age to commit the same mistake again...
+I don’t even have the courage to commit the same mistake again...
 Besides...
 I have no hope left for myself...
 That’s why, how will I extinguish this fire now?
 How will I undo what I have done?
 I have no idea...
-I am constantly con- suming my life and breaths with the same ques-
-tion: ‘Tell me, O heart, are you remorseful?’
+I am constantly consuming my life and breaths with the same question: ‘Tell me, O heart, are you remorseful?
 <!--more-->